-Who Different Groups Supported On Super Tuesday
+Who Black, Latino And Asian American Voters Supported On Super Tuesday

 Asian American voters in California break for Sanders

-Asian Americans and Pacific Islanders are about 6% of the U.S. population, but in California, they account for about 7% of the Democratic electorate.
+Asian Americans and Pacific Islanders are about 6% of the U.S. population, but in California they account for about 7% of the Democratic electorate.
 In that state, Sanders won a little more than a quarter of Asians who voted in the Democratic primary, according to exit polls.
-Former New York Mayor Michael Bloomberg has support of 23%.
+Former New York City Mayor Mike Bloomberg has support of 23%.

 According to an NBC News analysis of exit poll data across Super Tuesday States, Sanders is actually leading with Asian American voters across the landscape.
-According to their tally, Sanders gets 39% of their votes, and another 21% of Asian American voters back Biden.
+According to their tally, Sanders gets 39% of their votes, and 21% of Asian American voters back Biden.

 Asian Americans are also the fastest growing racial group in the country, and one that leans heavily Democratic, something that could be key for whichever candidate emerges as the party's nominee.